nomic-ai/gpt4all/gpt4all-chat/build_and_run.md

 ## Prerequisites

-On Windows and Linux, GPT4All requires Vulkan.
+On Windows and Linux, building GPT4All requires the complete Vulkan SDK.
 You may download it from here: https://vulkan.lunarg.com/sdk/home

 macOS users do not need Vulkan, as GPT4All will use Metal instead.